ty-moodley/automate_the_boring_stuff/README.md

 # Automate the Boring Stuff
-Using the book as a proxy for a beginner's course.
-The learnings here will be based on the 2nd edition of the book.
+Book used as a proxy for a beginner course.
+Learnings based on 2nd edition of the book.

 ### 0. What is programming?
-Programming is simply the act of entering instructions for the computer to perform.
-All programs use basic instructions as building blocks.
-You can combine these building blocks to implement more intricate decisions
+Simply the act of entering instructions for the computer to perform.
+Programs use basic instructions as building blocks.
+Building blocks can be combined to implement more intricate decisions

 ### 1. Python Basics

 #### 1.1 Expressions
 In Python, the most basic kind of programming instruction is called an *expression* (e.g 2+2).
-Expressions consist of values (2) and operators (+), and they can always evaluate (that is, reduce) down to a single value.
+Expressions consist of values (2) and operators (+), which always evaluate (i.e. reduce) down to a single value.
 That means you can use expressions anywhere in Python code that you could also use a value.
 A single value with no operators is also considered an expression, though it evaluates only to itself.
 There are many other math operators in python, such as: